boredmaxx/Python-Project/README.md

-# Python-Project
+# Contact book
-This is a group work for creating a python contact list
+A python program for a contact book